A little bit about me

 My path to a career in design has undoubtedly been circuitous, but the field has evolved to embrace a diverse range of education and experience, and I’m excited about our potential to make a difference in this world through design.
 Ultimately, I care about helping people and believe that design offers a set of methods and tools to help us create the change we wish to see in the world.
 It's empowering and democratizing, and will hopefully enable us all to contribute to a more sustainable future for both people and the planet.
 Most recently, my career interests have evolved to include a focus on systems oriented service design.

 I recently started a new educational pursuit to obtain my doctorate of design (DDes) in transition design at Carnegie Mellon University.
 Transition design recognizes the need for systems-level thinking and participatory design to effectively create solutions that will lead to more sustainable futures.
-Over the course of the next three years, she hopes to deepen her understanding of human happiness and motivation, business organization design and management, and the economics of happiness; co-create new ways to evaluate, measure, and discuss success; and generate resources for individuals, communities, and organizations to facilitate human-centered change.
+Over the course of the next three years, I hope to deepen my understanding of human happiness and motivation, organization design, performance management, impact metrics and the economics of happiness; co-create new ways to evaluate, measure, and share success; and generate resources for individuals, communities, and organizations to facilitate human-centered change.

 I currently lead the service design team at Fannie Mae in Washington, D.C. and am helping to establish their new in-house design capability.
 In addition to my work in design, I'm also really passionate about strengthening the connection between higher education and industry, and have been heavily involved in campus recruiting, mentoring and public speaking.